 On the other hand, Italian greyhounds are much smaller, with an average weight of 7-14 pounds and a height of 13-15 inches.
 They also have a slim and athletic build, but their head is smaller and more delicate than a greyhound’s.

 The coat of an “iggy” is also short and smooth and comes in various colors, including black, white, fawn, and blue.
-Italian greyhounds also have a distinctive “dewlap,” but it is less pronounced than a greyhound.
+Italian greyhounds also have a distinctive “dewlap,” which is less pronounced than greyhounds.

 They have a more delicate and refined build than greyhounds, with a shorter snout and a more delicate jaw.
 Italian Greyhounds also have shorter legs and tails.
 They have long and thin limbs, which give them the characteristic of elegance.

 Both Greyhounds and Italian Greyhounds are known for their friendly and affectionate personalities.
 Greyhounds are generally calm and laid-back and make excellent companion dogs.
 They are known for their intelligence and trainability.

 Italian Greyhounds, on the other hand, are livelier and more playful.
 They are energetic and need plenty of exercise and mental stimulation to stay happy and healthy.
 Known for their intelligence and trainability, they are adaptable and can thrive in various living situations.

 Greyhounds are adaptable and can thrive in various living situations, from small apartments to large homes with a yard.